 There are various programs under the Liberal Arts area.
-Each Academic Subject Certificate listed is a secondary major to the A.A. in Liberal Arts.
 Refer to each individual program for an overview and suggested pathway(s) as each program may differ.

 Liberal Arts Degrees and Certificates

 Liberal Arts: Associate in Arts Degree

 The Liberal Arts program provides courses that develop general intellectual capacities, such as reason and judgment.
 These studies encourage students to think clearly and creatively, to seek and assess information, and to communicate effectively.
 As the liberal arts are the foundation for a good education in any field, many of the courses are prerequisite for career and technical programs.
 Beyond the mission of preparing students for further education, the Liberal Arts program is committed to developing well-rounded individuals with the skills to face the challenges of life and to make positive contributions to society.